 We encourage you to have your child go home on the bus each day.
-If it should become necessary to pick-up your child at dismissal time, we ask that you not double park, park in the bus lane, or park on the lawn.
+If it should become necessary to pick-up your child at dismissal time, we ask that you park safely.
 Visitor spots are available in the parking lot.
-Once parked, you can enter the building through the outside gymnasium door where you will sign-out your child.
+Then, extra parking is available in the main playground loop.
+Once parked, you can access the building at the outside Cafetorium door where your child will be awaiting your arrival.